-Transnational Informality and HCI
+Transnational HCI & Marginality

 Developments in technologies and transportation are facilitating and sustaining transnational networks around the world that circumvent the closed borders of nation states.
 This project looks to understand the social and technical infrastructures that shape these networks, along with studying their interaction with new and old technologies.